Coronavirus digest: Germany decides against second AstraZeneca dose for under-60s | DW | 14.04.2021

 Australia and Oceania as a whole has weathered the pandemic comparatively well to date.
 The state of Queensland has registered just over 1,500 cases and seven deaths to date, across a population of 5 million.
 Norway, with a comparable population, has logged more than 100,000 cases and 688 deaths.

-Mainland China reported 12 new cases on Wednesday for the previous day, up from 9 on Tuesday.
+Mainland China reported 12 new cases on Wednesday for the previous day, up from nine on Tuesday.

 Meanwhile, the leader of Hong Kong's executive, Carrie Lam, on Wednesday said that vaccinated residents would soon be allowed to form "vaccination bubbles," enabling them to socialize with fewer restrictions.
 The port city is trying to encourage its residents to get inoculated, with only 8% of the population vaccinated since Hong Kong began issuing shots in February.